-Support from SIGHT and the University
+Support from SIGHT and the University of Portsmouth

 The bus used for testing is part-funded by the SIGHT programme grant.
-Ian has been very involved in this ERDF-funded programme, run jointly by the University of Portsmouth, Portsmouth Hospital Trust and the Wessex CRN, engaging with other company members and supporting other SMEs operating in the healthcare technology sector.
+Ian has been very involved in this ERDF-funded programme, run jointly by the University of Portsmouth, Portsmouth Hospitals University Trust and the Wessex CRN, engaging with other company members and supporting other SMEs operating in the healthcare technology sector.

 Despite the challenging environment for healthcare companies, Ian thinks that businesses like NTL have the opportunity to not only survive but also make a meaningful contribution to the fight against COVID-19: ‘Take a deep breath, don’t panic.
-There’s a lot to be done and there are a lot of businesses who are easily geared to becoming part of the solution in the fight against Coronavirus in a small or a larger extent’
+There’s a lot to be done and there are a lot of businesses who are easily geared to becoming part of the solution in the fight against Coronavirus in a small or a larger extent’.

 The company is hoping to soon start a clinical trial with the Portsmouth Technologies Trial Unit, in collaboration with the University of Portsmouth, working on an exciting new project in stem cell application in orthopaedics.
 Ian is keen on strengthening the company’s ties with the institution: ‘We are very grateful for the support of SIGHT and we are proud to be working with the University of Portsmouth’.